os-kon/tikz-plots/README.md

 ## Required packages

 The examples are based on various LaTeX packages that should be installed.
-Some distributions already do this automatically when you compile the document for the first time.
-Others require manual updates.
-Please refer to the documentation of your LaTeX distribution for more details.

 Here is the list of required packages, as specified on CTAN:

 - [amsmath](https://ctan.org/pkg/amsmath)
 - [babel](https://ctan.org/pkg/babel)